Extensions

 , and you can make it generic:

-You declare the generic type parameter before the function name to make it available in the receiver type expression.
-See Generic functions.
+You need to declare the generic type parameter before the function name to make it available in the receiver type expression.
+For more information about generics, see generic functions.

 Extensions are resolved statically

-Extensions do not actually modify classes they extend.
-By defining an extension, you do not insert new members into a class, but merely make new functions callable with the dot-notation on variables of this type.
+Extensions do not actually modify the classes they extend.
+By defining an extension, you are not inserting new members into a class, only making new functions callable with the dot-notation on variables of this type.

 , which is the Shape